-The good news was that at least a driver from my hotel, the Palau Royal Resort, was waiting to greet me – a welcome relief at this ridiculous hour.
-By the time I got to the hotel and settled into my lovely room it was after 3am.
-I had scheduled a full day outing with Sam’s Tours (the primary diving outfit on the island) for a tour of the Rock Islands and Jellyfish Lake but with the weather I wasn’t sure we’d even still be going.
+The good news is that at least a driver from my hotel, the Palau Royal Resort, is waiting to greet me – a welcome relief at this ridiculous hour.
+By the time I get to the hotel and settle into my lovely room it’s after 3am.

-After managing 2 or 3 hours of sleep, I awoke to slightly better weather outside and sure enough, someone from Sam’s was at the hotel to pick me up at 8am.
-When I arrived at the marina, I was introduced to my guide, Malahi, and the couple from France who would make up the rest of our small group.
+When I arrive at the marina, I’m introduced to my guide, Malahi, and a couple from France who will make up the rest of our small group.

-We climbed into our boat and headed out for a day on the water.
+We climb into our boat and head out for a day on the water.

-After riding through the islands for about an hour, we stopped at two different snorkeling spots and spent some quality time at each.
-The water was so clear compared to my snorkeling attempt in the Philippines.
-Tons of colorful fish and coral to look at, it was easy to lose track of time.
-I also managed to get a little more practice in with my underwater camera gear!
+After riding through the islands for about an hour, we stop at two different snorkeling spots and spend some quality time at each.
+The water is so clear compared to my snorkeling attempt in the Philippines.

 Jellyfish Lake Palau

-Once there, Malahi and I slipped into the water and made our way to the center of the lake where she assured me we’d see tons of jellyfish.
-(I should note here that the French couple declined to get in the lake because they were “cold” and didn’t want to get wet again.
+Once there, Malahi and I slip into the water and make our way to the center of the lake where she assures me we’ll see tons of jellyfish.
+(I should note here that the French couple declined a swim in the lake because they were “cold” and didn’t want to get wet again.
 Seriously, France?)

-When I first put my mask on and peered under the water, I was disappointed to see nothing in the murky green waters.
-After the gorgeous, clear blue waters we’d been snorkeling in all day I thought, “how are we ever going to see anything in this?“
+When I first put my mask on and peer under the water, I’m disappointed to see nothing in the murky green waters.
+After the gorgeous, clear blue waters we’ve been snorkeling in all day I think, “how are we ever going to see anything in this?“

-But Malahi isn’t a guide for nothing and as we reached the center of the lake, pale pink forms came into my view by the hundreds, then thousands, then seemingly millions (turns out, there are in fact millions).
-I was awestruck.
-So much so, that it took me a while to even be able to pull out my camera.
-It was almost other-worldly to see these alien-like forms floating past and completely encircling you.
+But Malahi isn’t a guide for nothing.
+As we reach the center of the lake, pale pink forms come into my view by the hundreds, then thousands, then seemingly millions (turns out, there are in fact millions).

-It’s almost like you’re floating through some sort of alternate universe.
-Your impulse is to recoil when they innocently bump into your legs until you remember that they can do you no harm.
-Malahi and I had the lake all to ourselves while we were there.
-As we were leaving another group was descending the steep hill hoping what awaited them was worth the climb.
-It would be.
+It’s a bit like floating through some sort of alternate universe.
+My impulse is to recoil when they innocently bump into my legs until I remember that they can do me no harm.